 Nearby is the Aurora Village, within the museum complex of the Old Aurora Colony Museum.
 Five buildings, including a log cabin, wash house, 1860s home, and ox barn, give a sense of what life was like in a small pioneer Oregon town.

 A curriculum based teacher’s notebook will help you prepare your students for this portion of their Oregon history study.
 A video—incidentally starring children who are descendants of the Stauffer and Will families—helps get students in the mood for their visit.
 The notebook will be mailed to you once your class is scheduled for their tour.

-Each spring every available corner seems filled with inquisitive children.
-Eyes light up as they learn some of the skills pioneer farmers took for granted.
-While they make candles, bake bread in a wood stove, use a cross-cut saw or spin wool, they also discover how pioneer families shared labor and helped each other.
-Few students will ever need to use these skills, but the perseverance and commitment it takes to complete such tasks are still relevant to the complex technology of today.
+Spring brings inquisitive children to the Aurora Village and Stauffer-Will Farm.
+Eyes light up as they learn some of the skills pioneers took for granted.
+While they make candles, bake bread, use a cross-cut saw and other tools, or design a quilt block, they also discover how pioneer families shared labor and helped each other.

-Teachers who would like their classes to participate in the Stauffer-Will school program for 4th grade students should contact the museum and have their names put on a mailing list.
+Teachers who would like their classes to participate in the Stauffer-Will farm program for 4th grade students should use this link.
 Because of the popularity of this program, tours of the farm must be scheduled in the fall for the spring program.

-Through the efforts of the Aurora Colony Historical Society, its museum staff and volunteers, the generosity of the Meyer Memorial Trust, and the Stauffer and Will families, the Aurora Colony Historical Society has been able to preserve the Stauffer-Will Farm and offer this exciting program.
+Through the efforts of the Aurora Colony Historical Society, its museum staff and volunteers, the Stauffer and Will families, and many other donors, the Aurora Colony Historical Society has been able to preserve the Stauffer-Will Farm and the Old Aurora Colony Museum and offer this exciting program.